dacabdi/xhoundpi/README.md

    6. Run command `pipenv install --dev` and await for initialization to complete.
    7. Run `pipenv shell` to enter the `pipenv` shell for this environment.
 5. Verify by running tests and linter (see below in **Testing and validation**)
+6. Open workspace (e.g., `code .\.vscode\xhoundpi.code-workspace`)

 ### Testing and validation
 #### Quick feedback loop
-- Run all tests issue the following command from the root of the repository: `pipenv run python -m unittest discover --start-directory 'tests' --pattern 'Test*.py' --verbose --locals`
+- Run all tests issue the following command from the root of the repository: `pipenv run python -m unittest discover --start-directory "tests" --pattern "Test*.py" --verbose --locals`
 - Then run the linter using the commend: `pipenv run pylint xhoundpi` (tests are not linting and style conforming but please keep them clean)

 #### Using nektos/act